-- changes in the relative amounts of income before taxes in the various jurisdictions in which we operate that have differing statutory tax rates; - changes in tax laws, tax treaties, and regulations or the interpretation of them, including the Tax Cuts and Jobs Act and the Inflation Reduction Act; - any implementation of a global minimum tax, as agreed upon by the Organisation for Economic Co-operation and Development (OECD); - changes to our assessment about our ability to realize our deferred tax assets that are based on estimates of our future results, the prudence and feasibility of possible tax planning strategies, and the economic and political environments in which we do business; - the outcome of current and future tax audits, examinations, or administrative appeals; and - limitations or adverse findings regarding our ability to do business in some jurisdictions.
+- changes in the relative amounts of income before taxes in the various jurisdictions in which we operate that have differing statutory tax rates; - changes in tax laws, tax treaties, and regulations or the interpretation of them, including the Tax Cuts and Jobs Act and the Inflation Reduction Act; - any implementation of the Organization for Economic Co-operation and Development's (OECD) international tax framework, including the Pillar II minimum tax regime; - changes to our assessment about our ability to realize our deferred tax assets that are based on estimates of our future results, the prudence and feasibility of possible tax planning strategies, and the economic and political environments in which we do business;

+- the outcome of current and future tax audits, examinations, or administrative appeals; and - limitations or adverse findings regarding our ability to do business in some jurisdictions.

+We will continue to monitor these developments and pending legislation, and evaluate any potential impact on our results of operations.
 Any of these developments could adversely affect our results of operations.